Local human trafficking survivor speaks out

 “I’ve gotten calls from Hawaii, Colorado, Georgia, Texas, quite a few states,” said Cuevas.
 “And one of the main reasons I think they look to us is because it is an 18-month program, and it is for women that are 18 and above.
 It is kind of difficult to find a bed or a room for someone that fits that category.”

-The recovery process starts when a survivor gives the the Shelter or the human trafficking hotline a call for help.
-After that the Shelter assesses the survivor’s history and their needs.
+The recovery process starts when a survivor calls the shelter or the human trafficking hotline for help.
+The shelter then assesses the survivor’s history and needs.

 Once screened and accepted, the human trafficking survivor goes through an 18-month program with four different phases.